Lead Poisoning: Risk Checklist

-Community Justice Project is a legal partner in a coalition to reduce lead poisoning affecting Pittsburgh area families.
+Community Justice Project is a legal partner in the Get the Lead Out campaign to reduce lead poisoning affecting Pittsburgh-area families.

 If you answered “yes” to some of these questions,

 or call us at 412-434-6002 or en Español 412-580-8143 for legal advice

 For more information on lead poisoning, see Get the Lead Out Pittsburgh.